Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 Top 7 Tools to Track & Monitor Website Traffic for Free

 Histats is a popular website hit counter, traffic tracker, and comprehensive traffic monitoring tool that retains your traffic for up to 10 years.
-This is pretty amazing, considering most other traffic monitoring tools don’t retain your traffic statistics even in two years.
+This is pretty amazing, considering most other traffic monitoring tools don’t retain your traffic statistics even for two years.

 Here’re a few features of Histats website traffic tracker.